10 Best Running Hydration Vests Reviewed of 2018

 Outdated or ill-fitting equipment is extremely inefficient.
 If you’re too hot or the vest doesn’t fit right, you’re going to end up sweating more than you would otherwise – and defeating the whole purpose of wearing a hydration vest in the first place.
 Like the hydration backpack, another product favoured by runners who need to keep cool on those long runs, the running vest needs to be malleable, its design capable of following our body shape so closely that we barely notice it’s there when we’re running.

-The Criteria We Used For Our Evaluation Of The Best Running Vest
+The Criteria for Choosing the Best Running Vest

 First of all, it’s important to remember that many of these products are designed specifically for Ultra runners.
 For 99% of runners out there it’ll be too much, an unnecessary accessory that will be a hindrance rather than a help.
 Like the high end gps running watches which have come to dominate the market, it’s a product many people will never need.
 If you’re concerned about hydration, you might be better just taking on more water before and after your runs.
 Consider buying a new water bottle to stay hydrated before your run even starts.